Jungfraujoch railway station

+Location and geography

 The station is located east of the Jungfraujoch, less than 300 metres away, below the Sphinx ridge.
 The Jungfraujoch itself is a snow saddle constituting the lowest point of the ridge between the Jungfrau and the Mönch.
 A complex of tunnels connects the railway station to the Top of Europe building, overlooking the Aletsch Glacier on the south side, and an elevator to the summit of the Sphinx, the peak overlooking the saddle from the east.
 At the Sphinx are enclosed and open viewing platforms, with views over both sides of the Jungfraujoch and the surrounding peaks.
 A scientific observatory, the Sphinx Observatory, is also located here.

 Also accessed via the tunnels is the Ice Palace, a series of ice caverns beneath the glacier, and the Alpine Sensation, which presents a display on the tourist development of the Alps and the history of the Jungfrau Railway.

+Administration and operations

 Administratively, the station is situated in the municipality of Fieschertal in the canton of Valais, albeit very close to the border with the municipality of Lauterbrunnen in the canton of Bern.
-The cantonal border follows the watershed across the Jungfraujoch above the station.
+The cantonal border follows the watershed between the Rhône and Aare river basins (and thus between the Mediterranean Sea and North Sea catchments, respectively) across the Jungfraujoch above the station.

 The station is served by trains of the Jungfrau railway, which run from Kleine Scheidegg, where they connect with services from Interlaken, Lauterbrunnen, Wengen and Grindelwald via the Bernese Oberland railway and the Wengernalp railway.
 The following passenger trains operate: